 One of the most convenient HTML structures is the iframe.
 Think of an iframe as an embedded window on one web page that shows the content of another web page.

 With the help of an iframe, we can embed our calculator web page in almost any other web or blog page.

 When the upload to Publish to Cloud finishes, a group of options appears at the bottom of the window.
 We clicked on the Copy iframe… link to copy the iframe code for the published calculator to the clipboard.

-In the iframe code, we can adjust the height and width of the iframe to avoid scrolling.
+In the embed code, we can adjust the height and width of the iframe to avoid scrolling.
 The iframe statement finally looked like this:

+You can do this also without using Publish to Cloud.
 The iframe technique works just as well regardless of where you have uploaded the converted web page.
-Just replace the link to the calculator in the example above with a link to where you uploaded your web calculator.
+Just replace the link to the calculator in the embed code above with a link to where you uploaded your own web calculator.

 In Joomla, the HTML editor removes the iframe tag by default.
 We had to turn this feature off to be able to insert the iframe tag.
 We went to “Extensions > Plugin Manager > Editor > TinyMCE“ and located the “Code cleanup on save” option, which we set to “Never”.

 We could then paste the iframe source code into the HTML Source Editor, click Update and save the article.

 With the WordPress Block editor, we first clicked on the plus sign and inserted a Custom HTML block into the page.